aspiration-and-development/oao-fitbit/packages/clockfaces/skolka-vremya/README.md

 ## Motivation

-For all Russian lovers here from native speaker.
+For all Russian lovers here from the native speaker.
 You can trust me on this one, or almost trust...

-If you found this project useful and there are anything that you feel is not right, please let me know for the sake of the good and proper grammar.
+If you found this project useful and there is anything that you feel is not right, please let me know for the sake of the good and proper grammar.

 ## Changelog